 Sunday Service is an hour of community worship, celebration, caring, and exploration.
-The service starts at 10:30 AM, with a Fellowship Hour following the service.
+We are currently worshipping every Sunday morning at 10:30 am at the church and on Zoom.

 Because we view worship as a free and responsible search for truth and meaning, you won’t find orthodox liturgy at our services.
 Instead, you’ll find a familiar framework that varies as needed to support our worship.
 Our Minister’s messages draw from many sources, and we host guest speakers from a variety of spiritual and secular arenas.